mjkelly/hugo-skel/README.md

 ## Where to go from here

-This example is very, very minimal -- Hugo has many other features that help us organize templats, or separate content from display logic:
+This example is very, very minimal -- Hugo has many other features that help us organize templates, or separate content from display logic:

 - [Partial templates](https://gohugo.io/templates/partials/) can be used to extract common functionality (the menu bar is a prime candidate for this).